OpenBuildings/documents-calculation-challenge/README.md

 # [Clippings.com](https://clippings.com) invoicing command challange

-Clipping's challanges you to create a PHP console command, that lets you sum invoice documents in different currencies via a file.
+Clipping's challenges you to create a PHP console command, that lets you sum invoice documents in different currencies via a file.

 This is a small task to evaluate potential hires.